 /brief | Brief-output mode toggle. | Seen in leak-based references; may not appear in standard public builds. |

-/btw <question> | Asks a side question without pulling in the full task context. | Useful for quick clarifications. |
+/btw <question> | Asks a side question without pulling in the full task context. | Press c to copy the raw Markdown answer while preserving formatting for later paste. |

 /bughunter | Bug-finding workflow. | Seen in leak-based references; may not appear in standard public builds. |